HaugrNet/eds/README.md

 # Release Plan
 The CWS has left the initial design, and is currently being implemented.
-The first working alpha release is scheduled for Spring 2017 with the final version 1.0 release later in 2017.
+The first working alpha release is scheduled for Summer 2017 with the final version 1.0 release later in 2017.

 # Software License